-What is the impact and where Which stak eholders are Management Approach does it occur?
-What is the affected? organization's involvement in the impact?
-While Vitarich does not emit ozone The commu unities where Vitarich regularly maintains its feed mills depleting substances, its feedmillthe lloilo an d Davao feedand equipment and checks its emissions operations in Iloilo and Davaomills are located areat least once a month and ensures that contribute to GHG emissions, albeitaffected by these emissions are within the threshold in a very minimal level compared to emissions.
-In n addition, theallowed by law. the thresholds allowed pergovernment is also Department of Environment and affected because of Natural Resources ("DENR") regulatory measures in standards. place.
-While the impact to the
+What is the impact and where does it occur?
+What is the organization's involvement in the impact? affected?
+Management Approach depleting substances, its feedmill operations in Iloilo and Davao contribute to GHG emissions, albeit in a very minimal level compared to the thresholds allowed per Department of Environment and Natural Resources ("DENR") the Iloilo and Davao feed mills are located are affected by these emissions.
+In addition, the government is also affected because of regulatory measures in place.